Cholesterol – Good or Bad?

 Do statins come with dangerous side effects?

-- Yes, they possibly do!
+- Yes, they do!

 - They include: Muscle Weakness, Pain and Breakdown (with dark urine) – Liver Injury – Worsening of Glucose Metabolism – Allergy Type Reactions – Memory and Confusion – Bloating, Nausea & other Digestive Issues – Sleep Disturbance – More